What Do Professionals Do?

 That is precisely what professionals get rewarded for doing.

-That is the work and hallmark of legitimate professional — producing something of value time and time again, without excuse.
+That is the work and hallmark of a legitimate professional — producing something of value time and time again, without excuse.

 Thanks for reading.
 I'm glad you're here. // jm